-For most people traveling to Vietnam, the question really isn’t about where to go, but about how long to stay somewhere.
-I went into Vietnam relatively blind, knowing only about Hanoi, Hoi An, Ho Chi Minh, and Ha Long Bay.
-That doesn’t matter because within your first couple of days of backpacking in Vietnam, you will basically hear suggestions from everyone else about where the best place in Vietnam is.
+Vietnam is one of the best countries I have ever been to.
+For most backpackers traveling to Vietnam, the question really isn’t about where to go but about how long to stay somewhere.
+I went into Vietnam relatively blind, knowing only about Hanoi, Hoi An, Ho Chi Minh City, and Ha Long Bay.
+It helps to be prepared but Vietnam is a country where it is easy to go with the flow.
+Your Vietnam itinerary will basically sort itself out.
+You will hear suggestions from everyone about where the best places to go in Vietnam are.

 “Oh skip Nha Trang.”